cecelot/site/src/content/blog/enable-masonry-layout.md

 2. Ensure "Show features for web developers" is checked
 3. Click on the "Feature Flags" tab
 4. Type "masonry" in the search bar on the top right
-5. Click the checkbox nex to "CSS Masonry Layout"
+5. Click the checkbox next to "CSS Masonry Layout"

 ## In Firefox